 More than one million people are expected to visit Pennsylvania's wineries in the coming year.
-And whether you're a wine expert or a novice, a first-time visitor or a regular, Pennsylvania's 150-plus wineries and 11 wine trails are ready to offer an exciting wine experience like no other.
+And whether you're a wine expert or a novice, a first-time visitor or a regular, Pennsylvania's 200-plus wineries and 12 wine trails are ready to offer an exciting wine experience like no other.

 To help you get ready to experience them (it's actually quite simple), we've assembled the following tips.
-As always, if you have any questions about planning your Pennsylvania winery visit, feel free to e-mail us at firstname.lastname@example.org.
+As always, if you have any questions about planning your Pennsylvania winery visit, contact us here.
+To browse our mobile-ready interactive map and explore wineries and wine trails, go here.

 PLANNING A WINERY OR WINE TRAIL TRIP